 Domingo Vásquez is an indigenous authority and member of the organization Central Campesina Ch’orti’ Nuevo Día (New Day Ch’orti’ Indigenous Association, CCCND).
 As a human rights defender and member of CCCND, he particularly works on issues concerning rural economy, environmental and land rights.
 Together with the CCCND he advocates for the recognition of indigenous communities and their possession of collective land titles.
 The recognition of indigenous peoples and territory allows the communities to make collective decisions about their land and can protect them from the construction of extractive projects on their territory without prior consultation.

 The situation faced by land defenders in Guatemala is extremely serious.
-2018 has seen a wave of assassinations of defenders in the country, with CCCND receiving heightened attacks and death threats.
+2018 saw a wave of assassinations of defenders in the country, with CCCND receiving heightened attacks and death threats.
 In August, President Jimmy Morales' decision not to renew the mandate of the International Commission Against Impunity in Guatemala (CICIG), announcing the decision flanked by army officers, sparked fears of escalating impunity and militarisation.

 On 7-9 October 2018, following his participation in PBI's Brussels events for the 20th anniversary of the UN Declaration on Human Rights Defenders, Domingo visited London on a speaker tour to give visibility to the situation faced by his community.